 With the growing number of e-commerce users and transactions in India,, it is important that we are all aware of the mandatory security protocols for e-commerce websites; so that we can avoid fraudulent situations.
 As the saying goes, prevention is better than cure.

-In this article, let me walk you through the security protocols and processes followed at Razorpay, and which you should look for, too, every time you transact online.
+Let me walk you through the few security protocols and processes followed at Razorpay, and which you should look for, too, every time you transact online.

 1. TLS Encryption

 Data security on e-commerce websites or an online payment system begins the moment a user lands on the site.
 The TLS Certificate tells users that the data transmitted between the web server and their browser is safe.

 As a payment provider, Razorpay uses the highest assurance SSL certificate on its website which is the EV SSL (Extended Validity SSL) certificate.

 Without TLS Encryption in place, all data sent over the Internet is unencrypted and is visible to anyone with the means and intent to intercept it.
 An easy way to check if the e-commerce websites you frequent are SSL certified is to look at the URL and see if it uses ‘http://’ or ‘https://’ protocol.